-If, like me, you have a rock obsession, or just appreciate how amazing they are then you need to head to Dorset.
+If, like me, you have a rock obsession, or just appreciate how amazing they are then you need to head to these Dorset destinations.
 Two and a half hours away from London, and it’s a completely different world.
 Pebble beaches, natural arches over the sea and gorgeous little villages, it really was a lovely break from the London chaos.

 Old Harry Rocks